Skip to main content

 Photos

 The Log page includes an inline Images strip for each content folder.
-You can upload photos directly from the log page and delete individual photos by tapping the red X on any thumbnail.
-See Folders for details on how photos are organized.
+You can upload photos directly from the log page (up to 4 per folder, 10 MB each) and delete individual photos by tapping the red X on any thumbnail.
+See Folders for supported formats, validation, and failure behavior.